 - They focus on how the meeting is structured and what needs to be achieved

-What is the process to follow for the session?
+- What is the process to follow for the session?
 What will be the best structure to use to ensure the people stick to the agenda, move forward and achieve their goal.
-Watch out to procrastinate on a topic.
+Watch out for procrastinating on a topic.

-Timekeeping is a big part of facilitation.
-Ensure the group stick to the topic, and carefully timebox each discussion as set out.
+- Timekeeping is a big part of facilitation.
+Ensure the group sticks to the topic, and carefully timebox each discussion as set out.

-Once the session starts everyone should be comfortable to take part.
+- Once the session starts everyone should be comfortable taking part.
 The environment should be good, not be too noisy or too hot or cold.
 It’s always a good idea to ensure there is water to drink.

-Ensure too involved everyone in the discussions.
+- Keep everyone involved in the discussions.
 You need to get all the voices heard, especially the introverts sitting in the corner.

-As the Scrum Master you facilitate each Scrum event, and therefore need to master this skill.
-Mastering these facilitation skills required time, practice and continuous introspection and improvement.
-But taking this into account, it is definitely worth the effort!
+As the Scrum Master, you facilitate each Scrum event and therefore need to master this skill.
+Mastering these facilitation skills requires time, practice and continuous introspection and improvement.
+But taking this into account, it is definitely worth the effort to ensure your meetings are collaborative and productive in a controlled environment and climate.